Written by Lincoln Hirst, BDS

 Being honest and earning your patient’s trust

 Some take the view that forewarning may increase anxiety.
-There has been a recent study (1) that supports this view, however this was related to an uncomfortable one-off radiological procedure rather than the dental situation where a long-term trusting relationship is built up.
+There has been a study 1 that supports this view.
+However, this was related to an uncomfortable one-off radiological procedure rather than the dental situation where a long-term trusting relationship is built up.
 Furthermore, it did not examine forewarning accompanied by positive imagery.

-However, there are also studies that show that the opposite is true.
-Egbert et al (2) found that control through knowing (cognitive control) tends to increase with the use of preparatory communications.
+But there are also studies that show that the opposite is true.
+Egbert et al 2 found that control through knowing (cognitive control) tends to increase with the use of preparatory communications.
 When the Danger Control and Protective Authority shares knowledge with the patient, it tends to reduce anxiety significantly.

 Another example of where honesty helps is if you notice a patient slightly flinch, say during an injection.
 Don’t pretend not to have noticed.
 Immediately acknowledge it, apologise and explain how you will stop it happening again: “sorry Jane, I see you felt that, I’m going to slow right down… that should prevent you feeling it again.”